zxyzz/In-Reviews-We-Trust-/index.md

 <iframe width="900" height="800" frameborder="0" scrolling="no" src="//plotly.com/~PM_EPFL/3.embed"></iframe>

 One can see that the most represented category is by far food buisnesses (i.e restaurants and groceries stores), followed by Entertainment (i.e museum, cinemas, art galery...).
-However, the distribition of the number of checkins per category varies depending on the rating of businesses.
-When we look at the repartition of checkins for each categories, the distribution of checkins varies depending on the category.
+However,when we look at the repartition of checkins for each categories, the distribution of checkins varies depending on the category.
 In the `Plot all Ratings`supblot, for food businesses, we can see that the checkin distribution is mostly centered around 4-stars ratings, while for automotive businesses, checkins are more spread-out across all ratings.
-This lead us to our first discovery (and hopefully not the last): TO DO
+This yields to different category distribution depending on the business ratings.
+To see this difference, we encourage you to go through some subplots of the figure above.

-Lets now dive into the real subject!
+Now that we have a rough idea of the data lets dive into the real subject!

 ## Are we more likely to travel to good-rated businesses when traveling far from home?
-Our first focal point will be the probability to travel to a good-rated business depending on the distance travelled from home.
+Our first focal point will be to study the probability to travel to a well-rated business depending on the distance travelled from home.
-To

-##### How likely we are going to good rated business at a distance d from home?
+This is will help us understand how far people are willing to travel for a well-rated business.

 {% if site.tags != "" %}
   {% include go_to_good_rated_business.html %}
 {% endif %}

+The plot above shows that up-to the 100km mark we are *increasingly likely to visit a well-rated palce*, however, past the 100km mark, this

+This lead us to our first discovery (and hopefully not the last): TO DO

 ##### How likely we give good ratings to business at a distance d from home?
 {% if site.tags != "" %}